kellykohlleffel/genai-rag-bigquery/README.md

 Later, when we build our app, we will reference this model for sending our query context to Gemini.

 ```
-#@title Create Remote Model for interacting with Gemini
+#@title Code Block 6: Create Remote Model for interacting with Gemini

 %%bigquery
 CREATE OR REPLACE MODEL travel_assistant_ds.travel_asst_model